theramiyer/blog/_posts/2019/2019-12-07-were-the-hyderabad-killings-right.md

 True justice is when the different wings of the system follow the due process, sentence the convict to a punishment, and the convict goes through the punishment.
 The police or the people do not have the right to announce a punishment, much less take such an action.
 I am not the one saying it.
 This is what we gave ourselves on the 26<sup>th</sup> of January, 1950.

 Popular beliefs and fan-worthy movies are merely that; they do not dictate how we function as a republic (again, lowercase r).
 When someone (or a law-enforcement agency) take the law in their own hands, the act is revenge, not justice.
 Of course, one may be comfortable with us calling this as an act of revenge.
 'So what?', they may say.
 But that is not as per law.
 What happens when you commit such an act?
-It becomes a murder.
+It could be murder.
 And a murder is punishable in the court of law.

-In other words, now the policemen who were responsible for the death of the alleged criminals would come under the lens (and they must, in a civil society that runs by its constitution).
+In other words, now the policemen who were responsible for the death of the alleged criminals would come under the lens (and they must, in a civil society that runs by its constitution) on whether the killings were justifiable as per the law.

 Vigilante justice and encounters are nice for a film or a novel.
 In real life in a democratic republic, such an act is condemnable.